Projective Naturality in Heegaard Floer Homology: Introduction

 \subsection{Acknowledgements}

-It is my pleasure to thank Robert Lipshitz for his support and encouragement throughout the course of the writing of this paper, for many helpful conversations, and for all of his help as my graduate advisor.
+I would like to thank the anonymous referee for providing many invaluable and detailed comments and suggestions, and in particular for their help in pointing out errors in the original manuscript and proposing alternative approaches where necessary.
+It is also my pleasure to thank Robert Lipshitz for his support and encouragement throughout the course of the writing of this paper, for many helpful conversations, and for all of his help as my graduate advisor.